 b.
 In any match in these Championships the minimum number of players on each side should be 12.
 A higher even number may be mutually agreed.

 c.
-The winner of the Championship at each level is declared to be the NCCU Champion and, subject to (d), is nominated to compete in the quarter-finals of the ECF Counties Championship at that level.
-The runner-up in each Championship, again subject to (d), is also nominated to compete in the quarter-finals of the ECF Counties Championship at that level, providing at least 3 ECF teams participate in said Championship.
+The winner of the Championship at each level is declared to be the NCCU Champion and, subject to (d), is nominated to compete in the ECF Counties Championship as NCCU 1.
+The runner-up in each Championship, again subject to (d), is also nominated to compete in the ECF Counties Championship as NCCU 2,.

 d.
-If any County side is deemed ineligible to take part in the ECF quarter-final stages (due, for example, to that County Association not being affiliated to the ECF) then their nomination to the quarter-finals shall be given to the next eligible County.
+If any County side is deemed ineligible, or declines the nomination, to take part in the ECF national stages (due, for example, to that County Association not being affiliated to the ECF) then their nomination to the national stages shall be given to the next eligible County.

 e.
 Matches shall normally be played over the board, but with the agreement of both counties and the controller, may be played by telephone or email.